En-Mah/Decoding-COVID-19-Severity-Using-Single-Cell-RNA-seq/README.md

-# 🧬 Single-Cell RNA-seq Analysis of COVID-19 PBMCs (Phase 1–4)
+# Single-Cell RNA-seq Analysis of COVID-19 PBMCs

 This repository contains the first part of an end-to-end single-cell RNA sequencing (scRNA-seq) pipeline applied to PBMC samples from COVID-19 patients.